 How to choose a graduate technology employer, by CGI

-Finding the right employer for you – one that offers a supportive, friendly working environment, a variety of projects and opportunities for career progression – will make all the difference to your happiness and success at work.
-Narrowing down choices is undeniably tricky for those interested in technology careers and an abundance of choice can be disconcerting.
-It can also be difficult, because many technology companies aren’t household names.
+Finding the right employer for you will make all the difference to your happiness and success at work.
+Selecting an employer is undeniably tricky for those interested in technology careers, as there is an abundance of employers spread across all industries with suitable vacancies.
+It is made harder by the fact that many technology companies aren’t household names.

-CGI is the world’s fifth largest independent IT and business process services company and has been officially ranked by the Top Employers Institute as the 2017 top employer in the UK for its outstanding employee offerings.
-Graduates and placement students at CGI are keen to explain what they appreciate the most about their jobs and employer – so that you know what to consider when making your own decisions.
+CGI, for example, is the world’s fifth largest independent IT and business process services company and has been officially ranked by the Top Employers Institute as the 2018 top employer in the UK for its outstanding employee offerings.
+Yet recruiters admit that the name doesn’t spring to mind as quickly as the Silicon Valley giants do.

 Consider… a variety of projects